jonnor/ESC-CNN-microcontroller/report/report.md

 With multiple input channels, the same kernel is applied over all the input channels, and all the results at one location, and the bias, are summed together to become the output.
-Multiple convolution filters are normally used per layer, to produce a $M$ new output channels with different features from the $N$ input channels.
+Multiple convolution filters are normally used per layer, to produce $M$ new output channels with different features from the $N$ input channels.

 In Figure \ref{fig:convolution-2d} each location of the kernel has the entire kernel inside the input area.
-This is called convolution with "valid" padding, and the resulting output will be smaller by $\left\lceil{k/2}\right\rceil$ on each side.
+This is called convolution with "valid" padding, and the resulting output will be smaller by $\left\lceil{k/2}\right\rceil$ on each side, where $k$ is the kernel size.
 If the input is instead padded by this amount when moving the kernel, the output will be the same size as the input.
-This is called "full" convolution.
+This is called convolution with "full" padding.

 <!--
 `TODO: image of valid versus full convolution`